-- maintain our housing stock in order to continue providing good quality sustainable council homes to meet a range of needs for today and future generations
+- maintain our housing stock to continue providing good quality, sustainable council homes which meet a range of needs for today and for future generations

 - achieve and maintain high standards of housing management and effective tenant involvement

-- respond to and pre-empt changing demand patterns, maintaining a balanced portfolio of housing to address a wide range of needs
+- respond to and pre-empt changing demand patterns by maintaining a balanced portfolio of housing which addresses a wide range of needs

 - increase the environmental sustainability of our housing stock

-- deliver the investment programme in a cost effective manner in accordance with sound procurement principles
+We aim to deliver the investment programme in a cost effective manner, in accordance with sound procurement principles.